Bankruptcy Exemptions: Discharging Your Debts in Bankruptcy

 Relieve From Credit Woes

 The filing of a bankruptcy gives you the unique opportunity to eliminate your credit problems and all of your debts!
-The attorneys at the Law Office of Elliot Schlissel can guide you through the bankruptcy process and see to it that your debts are discharged.
+The attorneys at the Law Offices of Schlissel DeCorpo can guide you through the bankruptcy process and see to it that your debts are discharged.
 Call now for a free consultation at 1-800-344-6431, 516-561-6645 or 718-350-2802.